What should I expect in treatment?

 What are your fees?
 Do you take insurance?

-Dr. Fohrer is not an in-network provider for any insurance plan or for Medicare/Medicaid.
-She will work with you and your insurance companies as an out-of-network provider.
-Insurance plans may reimburse a percentage of the session fees depending on the plan’s out-of-network mental health benefits.
-She is able to provide invoices, upon request, that include the information insurance companies generally require for reimbursement.
+Our providers are not in-network for any insurance plan or for Medicare/Medicaid.
+Insurance plans may reimburse a percentage of our fees depending on your plan’s out-of-network health benefits.
+We are able to provide invoices, upon request, that include the information insurance companies generally require for reimbursement.

 What is an addiction doctor?
 Are you Board Certified?

-Dr. Fohrer is certified in addiction medicine (Certification Number: 2012150) by the American Board of Addiction Medicine.
-This certification provides assurance that Dr. Fohrer has the knowledge and skills to prevent, recognize, and treat addiction.
+Dr. Aviva is triple Board Certified in Addiction Medicine (Certification Number: 2012150) by the American Board of Addiction Medicine as well as American Board of Family Medicine and American Board of Preventive Medicine.
+ABAM board certification provides assurance that Dr. Aviva has the knowledge and skills to prevent, recognize, and treat substance use disorder as well as other mental health needs.

 Will you tailor addiction treatment to my needs?

-Dr. Fohrer will work with you to create a treatment program that uses techniques and methods that fit your needs and circumstances.
-She will collaborate with your primary physician and therapist to bring you the best care possible.
+We will work with you to create a treatment program that uses techniques and methods that fit your needs and circumstances.
+We will also collaborate with your primary physician and/or therapist to bring you the best care possible.

 Can you help my son overcome his substance abuse problem?

-Dr. Fohrer aims to stop cravings for drugs and heal whatever contributes to your child’s drug addiction.
+Treatment at TMC aims to stop cravings for drugs and heal whatever contributes to your child’s drug addiction.
 Addiction is defined as a chronic disease of the brain and, like many other chronic diseases, is treatable when using evidence based treatments.
-Dr. Fohrer uses a variety of treatment options to assist in recovery.
+Dr. Aviva and her associates use a variety of treatment options to assist in recovery.
+Our treatment model will target the physical and psychological triggers for continued use and help develop skills to maintain a life of sobriety from pills, MJN, cigarettes, food and other substances.

 What is medication assisted treatment for substance abuse?